-Educational Therapy focuses on supporting children with learning difficulties or getting ready to learn in a school-based setting.
-Your child will benefit from Educational Therapy if he/she has difficulties in:
+Educational Therapy focuses on supporting children with learning difficulties, like dyslexia, and/or getting them ready to learn in a school-based setting.
+Does My Child Need Educational Therapy? has difficulties in:

 Reading & literacy